copernicus-mogley/zkav.club/opportunities/README.md

 ## What we care about

+* Straightforward scopes and credits.
+If we miss something, we fix it.

+* We optimize for future usefulness, not the algorithm.

 * Privacy-first by default (consent, boundaries, no weird surprises)

-* A bias toward free/open-source and decentralized (p2p) tools when it makes sense
+* A bias toward free/open-source and decentralized (p2p) tools, with pragmatism when needed.

-* Straightforward scopes and credits that don’t get "forgotten"

 ## Get involved

-* Want in?
-DM us via the [Join the Club links on the homepage](/#join-the-club) with your skill(s) or role, timezone, availability, and samples (or a short description).
-A coordinator will review it and follow up if there’s a potential fit.
+Want in on a skill network?
+DM us via the [Join the Club links on the homepage](/#join-the-club) and include:

-* Have an event lead for Recording Station or a paid gig?
-[Drop it here](https://tally.so/r/VLJ22E).

-* Want to facilitate a workshop?
-Apply here: [workshop facilitator form](https://tally.so/r/A7B0MD).
-Submitting the form starts a conversation.
-We’ll follow up.
-Learn about the program: [Zk Av Club Workshops](/workshops/).

-* Want to support a project or sponsor an activation?
-See: [Support Zk Av Club](/#support-zk-av-club) and [Publishing Infrastructure](/publishing-infrastructure/).

-## Notes
+* which skill(s) you want to help with (and which section: Workshops, Transcription, Event production, Post-production)

+* your timezone + typical availability

+* links to past work (or a short description)

+* any languages you can work in

+We’ll review what you send and follow up if there’s a potential fit.

+New but hungry?
+Tell us.
+When it makes sense, we can match some gigs to learning paths.

+## Before you jump in

-* Gigs are paid in Zcash.
+* **Pay + timing:** Gigs are paid in Zcash.
 Work done in a given month is paid at the start of the following month.

-* We work across communities and ecosystems; sometimes the event pays, sometimes a grant or sponsor does.
+* **Funding reality:** We work across communities and ecosystems.
+Sometimes the event pays, sometimes a grant or sponsor does.
 Sometimes we’re working with what we’ve got.

-* [Coordinator roles](#coordinator-roles) are mostly async and collaborative: you’ll be working with other coordinators and the [gigs networks](#gigs-skill-networks) to assemble complete deliverables.

-* Our default is lightweight and text-first: each Recording Station item keeps a simple "source of truth" file that evolves with the item (format is flexible).

-* New but hungry?
-Tell us.
-When it makes sense, we can match some gigs to learning paths.
+* **How the work moves:** Coordinator roles and skill networks move items from “recorded” to published, with credits, consent notes, and simple "source of truth" files that evolve over time to keep the archive consistent.

 [Back to zkav.club](/) (or jump to [Join the Club](/#join-the-club).)